Cheapest Cell Phone Plans

 They also offer predefined plans, which get expensive once you get to higher 4G data allowances.
 Tello has some of the best pay-as-you-go phone rates around, as well.
 Tello could be an excellent choice for those who frequently call Mexico or Canada — all of your voice minutes work in all of North America.

 When compared with similar other cheap cell phone plans and higher data plans, Tello falls short on all fronts.
 They charge more for less than all comparable carriers.

-The best cheap cell phone plan on our list comes from Mint SIM.
-The company offers plans that start at just $15 per month with a three-month commitment.
+Mint SIM offers plans that start at just $15 per month with a three-month commitment.
 The big difference in how it operates is the fact that Mint SIM sends you a SIM card in the mail so you can set up your new phone service yourself.

 While Mint SIM has a super low starting price point, you get quite a bit for $15 per month.
 This basic plan includes unlimited talk, text, and data delivered on T-Mobile’s 4G LTE network, 2GB of 4G LTE data per month and unlimited data thereafter, a prepaid SIM card in standard, micro, and nano sizes, and a Smartphone Mobile HotSpot (SMHS) that allows you to turn your device into a WiFi hotspot.

 The pricing on these plans lets you pick how much high-speed data you want, and you never have to commit for more than three months at a time.
 For that reason, we think this is a solid option for people who live within T-Mobile coverage areas.

 - $15/mo: Unlimited talk, text and 2 GB of 4G LTE data.